dbt-labs/docs.getdbt.com/website/docs/reference/artifacts/dbt-artifacts.md

 - `env`: Any environment variables prefixed with `DBT_ENV_CUSTOM_ENV_` will be included in a dictionary, with the prefix-stripped variable name as its key.

 #### Notes:
-- The structure of dbt artifacts is canonized by [JSON schemas](https://json-schema.org/) hosted at https://schemas.getdbt.com/dbt/
+- The structure of dbt artifacts is canonized by [JSON schemas](https://json-schema.org/).
+Starting with the release of v0.19.0, we plan to host these schemas at the URL contained in `dbt_schema_version` (https://schemas.getdbt.com/dbt/...).
 - Going forward, artifact versions may change in minor versions of dbt.
-Artifact version updates are not guaranteed to align with one another (e.g. we may have a v3 `manifest` while still using v2 `sources`).
+Artifact version updates are not guaranteed to align with each other (e.g. we may have a v3 `manifest` while still using v2 `sources`).
 We will always include artifact schema updates as breaking changes in the release notes.